 Main walls

-Repair category 2

-Notes There are areas of defective roughcast and render to the external walls.

-Windows, external doors and joinery

-Repair category 2

-Notes The windows and doors are of an older style, and are affected by age related weathering and wear and tear.
-Consideration may be given to their replacement.
-Windows were not all fully opened or tested, and it should be appreciated that some defects my only be evident during certain weather conditions.

-External decoration S

 Repair category 1

+Notes There is some cracking to the external walls.
+The roughcast is affected by age related weathering.

+Windows, external doors and joinery Repair category 2 Notes Rot is affecting some of the soffit timbers.
+The windows were not all fully opened or tested, and it should be appreciated that some defects may only be evident during certain weather conditions.

+External decorations

+Repair category 1

 Notes Paint finished external surfaces will require redecoration on a regular basis.

 Conservatories/porches

 Repair category N/A

-Notes
+Notes Not applicable.

 Communal areas

 Repair category N/A

-Notes
+Notes Not applicable.